Vee Kativhu

-Varaidzo (Vee) Kativhu is a Zimbabwean education activist and social-media personality.
-She has received a Diana Award and been listed on the BBC's 100 Women list in 2023 as a "Content creator and YouTuber".
+Varaidzo "Vee" Kativhu is a British-Zimbabwean girls' education activist, international speaker, author, and social-media personality.
+She received a Diana Award in 2021 and was listed on the BBC's 100 Women list in 2023.

 Early life and education

-Varaidzo Kativhu was born in Zimbabwe and grew up speaking the Shona language.
-When her father died, she moved to the UK at the age of seven.
-She first lived in England, then in Pontypridd in Wales and then moved to the West Midlands of England.
-She attended Dudley College and worked at McDonald's in Birmingham.
-She was the first person from her school to go to the University of Oxford, where she studied classical archaeology and ancient history at Lady Margaret Hall.
-In 2021 Kativhu graduated with a Masters in international education policy from Harvard University, studying on-line because of COVID-19 restriction.
-She subsequently began PhD research about education leadership at Claremont Graduate University in the USA.
+Kativhu was born in Zimbabwe and grew up speaking Shona.
+At the age of seven, following the death of her father, she and her sister moved to England to join their mother.
+At the age of twelve, the family relocated to Pontypridd, Wales, before later moving to the West Midlands in England.

+Kativhu attended Dudley College and went on to study classical archaeology and ancient history at Lady Margaret Hall.
+In 2021, she graduated with a master's degree in international education policy from Harvard University, completing her studies online due to the COVID-19 pandemic.
+She subsequently pursued doctoral research in educational leadership at Claremont Graduate University in California.

 Career

-Whilst at Oxford, she set up a YouTube channel in 2017 under the name Miss Varz and vlogged about her experiences of university.
-Her friend and fellow student Malala Yousafzai appeared in some of her videos.
-Afterwards kativhu set up the charity Empowered by Vee, to help to make higher education more accessible for men and women students from underrepresented and financially disadvantaged backgrounds.
-In 2021, her self-help book Empowered: Live Your Life with Passion and Purpose was published.
-She continued to be a StudyTuber and as of June 2025, her channel had 279,000 subscribers.
+While studying at Oxford in 2017, she launched a YouTube channel, vlogging about her university experiences.
+Her friend and fellow student Malala Yousafzai appeared in several of her videos.

+Kativhu later founded Empowered by Vee, an initiative aimed at making higher education more accessible for students from underrepresented and financially disadvantaged backgrounds.
+In 2021, she published a self-help book, titled Empowered: Live Your Life with Passion and Purpose.

 Awards and recognition

-In 2021, Kativhu's achievements were recognised with a Diana Award and the United Nations selected her as a young leader for the Sustainable Development Goals.
-She was listed on the BBC's 100 Women list in 2023 as one of the world's inspiring and influential women.
-In 2024 Kativhu received an honorary degree from the University of Bradford.
+In 2021, Kativhu received the Diana Award and was selected by the United Nations as a Young Leader for the Sustainable Development Goals.
+She was named to the BBC's 100 Women list in 2023 as one of the world's inspiring and influential women.
+In 2024, Kativhu was awarded an honorary degree by the University of Bradford.